DAP-Lab/hindustani_raga_dataset_processing/README.md

 ## Using processed master files

-If you wish to access directly the final processed master files - one per singer - please download the master files from [Data Archiving Project](http://tinyurl.com/3ykadrm5)
+If you wish to access directly the final processed master files - one per singer - please download the master files from [OSF Project](https://osf.io/qjkzs/files/osfstorage?view_only=).
+Choose either 03_master_files_2d or 04_master_files_3d folder as per your requirement.

 Below is a sample of the master file.
 Only columns for right wrist are shown here.
 There would be similar columns for left wrist and both elbows.